 Following this exhaustive analysis, the courts will modify the existing child custody and visitation agreement in the way that it believes best suits the best interests of the children involved.
 In cases of far relocations or revocations of out state, the court will typically appoint one parent the primary custodial parent with whom the children will live, depending on which parent and/or location the court believes will best be able to provide for the best interests of the children.

-Contact Our Woodland Park Child Relocation Attorneys Today
+Contact Our Litle Falls Child Relocation Attorneys Today

 With extensive experience helping parents across Clifton, Wayne, Woodland Park, West Milford, Passaic County, and throughout New Jersey, our family law team is ready to put their knowledgeable, effective, and compassionate legal service to work for you today.

-To speak with our firm in a free and confidential consultation regarding your child custody agreement, child custody modification, or child relocation, please contact us online, or through our Woodland Park, NJ office at (973) 233-4396.
+To speak with our firm in a free and confidential consultation regarding your child custody agreement, child custody modification, or child relocation, please contact us online, or through our Little Falls, NJ office at (973) 233-4396.